-We also spoke with Jeff Whitney, Vice President of Marketing, where we asked him what Arecont Vision needed to do to make sure it doesn’t go the way of IQeye or other such companies that are no longer a dominate player as Arecont Vision is today.
+We also spoke with Jeff Whitney, Vice President of Marketing, where we asked him what Arecont Vision needed to do to make sure it doesn’t go the way of IQeye or other such companies that are no longer a dominant player as Arecont Vision is today.

 “Arecont Vision has invested heavily in R&D for more than thirteen years.
 We have continued our development efforts to incorporate new features into ever-better camera designs continuously throughout that period, and it remains core to our company to maintain our leadership of the megapixel industry.
 We have introduced seven new megapixel camera series in 2016 alone with more in development for the months and years ahead,” Whitney replied.

-Whitney shared that many IP-camera vendors have attempted to copy Arecont Vision’s advanced designs over the years, no more so than in the multi-sensor panoramic series we introduced to the industry first in 2006.
+Whitney shared that many IP-camera vendors have attempted to copy Arecont Vision’s advanced designs over the years, no more so than in the multi-sensor panoramic series we introduced to the industry-first in 2006.